Reference Architectures - Examples of Architectures - Zerto

 For anyone designing for backup, disaster recovery, and data mobility with Zerto.

-Solving for Backup, Disaster Recovery, and Data Mobility
+Solving for Disaster Recovery, Ransomware Resilience, and Data Mobility

-Zerto’s software-only solution delivers backup, disaster recovery (DR), and data mobility across on-premises and cloud environments.
+Zerto’s software-only solution delivers disaster recovery (DR), ransomware resilience, and data mobility across on-premises, cloud, and hybrid environments.

 Disaster Recovery

-Zerto not only allows replication and recovery between any storage, but it also protects across and between multiple hypervisors and public cloud platforms.
-This delivers a best-of-breed business continuity/disaster recovery (BCDR) solution irrespective of underlying hypervisor, public cloud, or storage.
+Zerto not only allows replication and recovery between any storage, but also protects across and between hypervisors and public cloud platforms.
+This delivers a best-of-breed business continuity/disaster recovery (BCDR) solution regardless of underlying hypervisor, public cloud, or storage.

-Move applications to, from, and between multiple platforms, on-premises or cloud, with minimal business impact and no traditional infrastructure constraints.
+Move applications to, from, and between multiple platforms, whether on-premises or cloud, with minimal business impact and no traditional infrastructure constraints.
 Zerto removes the traditional lock-in to these platforms and includes the ability to validate mobility prior to the live event without production impact.
-Accelerate your datacenter consolidation or cloud migration projects with the speed and power of Zerto’s always-on replication engines.

 Supported Use Cases